We spend a lot of time in class discussion and analysis, so these expectations are important!

 General Guidelines/Classroom Norms:

-- Tardy policy: In accordance with the NEHS Tardy Policy, the student will be provided a warning on the first offense, a phone call will be made after the second offense, and an office referral is given for the student’s third tardy to class.
+- Tardy policy: In accordance with the NEHS Tardy Policy, the student will be provided a warning on the first offense, a phone call will be made or email sent after the second offense, and an office referral is given for the student’s third tardy to class.

 - All purses, backpacks, drawstring bags, or any personal items should either be placed on the floor or under a desk during instruction to keep walkways clear.